Snell1224/ovis/rtd/docs/source/asf/deployment/index.rst

 ASF Deployment
 ===============
-This section covers how to deploy and test ASF
+This section covers how to deploy and test AppSysFusion

 .. toctree::
    :maxdepth: 2